RoonMoonlight/coolhud-TF2C-Unofficial-Fix/README.md

 ### Minmode Variant Gameplay Demo (1.0 version)
 [Click here](https://www.youtube-nocookie.com/embed/-rsZefP2ufU)

+### Frequently Asked Questions
+**Q) What is this?**
+> A) This is the unofficial fix of coolhud TF2C Hud.
+This was originally made by xXtremePilgrimXx and later Skyrym ported it into TF2C.
+Unfortunately Skyrym couldn't work on this project for now, so I decided to fix the hud, *unofficially*.

+**Q) Will there be latest features from original TF2 coolhud?**
+> A) This project is intended to be a fix of coolhud TF2C port, since the hud that broke due to recent TF2C update...
+So unfortunately I cannot add more feature into it as this was designed to be simple fix of original hud.
+Everything will remain as-is with additional bug fixes applied, unless Skyrym comes back into GameBanana and makes new update by himself.

+**Q) Is this official?**
+> A) Absolutely not.
+This is just a simple fix to just make it work with recent TF2C release.
+So this project might be discontinued if Skyrym comes back with new update.

+**Q) Why not GameBanana?**
+> A) Due to several reasons I cannot disclose, I do NOT like GameBanana.
+Well if I could tell one reason, is because of strict moderation that removes submission or joke comments (for example, the joke that includes CAPS) for bullshit reason.
+So I won't be supporting gamebanana, therefore the official distribution will be made ONLY on my GitHub and my Codeberg.

 ### Notes
 I used Notepad++, VTF editor and Photoshop to make this.